-In April 2020, WPT Nonwovens in Beaver Dam purchased two new machines to manufacture surgical Buy Online, Pickup in Store from reputable American suppliers.
+In April 2020, WPT Nonwovens in Beaver Dam purchased two new machines to manufacture surgical Buy Online, Pickup in Store capitalized on its relationships with certain suppliers employees bring the order to the customer's vehicle from reputable American suppliers.

-Glenn Funeral Home and Crematory used its laser households and businesses who did not have the no contact with other people. cutter to cut fabric from the Owensboro Area reliable access to broadband needed to participate in Ouilters Guild into facemasks for healthcare workers this convenience. and first responders.
-The laser cut four layers of fabric at once, making dozens of pieces in the time it With people spending more time at home, there was cut per day with the laser.
+Glenn Funeral Home and Crematory used its laser households and businesses who did not have the no contact with other people. cutter to cut fabric from the Owensboro Area reliable access to broadband needed to participate in Ouilters Guild into facemasks for healthcare workers this convienence. and first responders.
+The laser cut four layers of fabric at once, making dozens of pieces in the time it With people spending more time at home, there was took to cut a few by hand.
+About 450 masks could be an increase in home improvement projects.
+Small cut per day with the laser.